MonoGame/MonoGame/Documentation/articles/getting_started/5_adding_basic_code.md

 base.Initialize();
 ```

-With this, you are setting the ball's starting position to the center of the screen based off the dimensions of the screen determined by the current **BackBufferWidth** and **BackBufferHeight**.
+With this, you are setting the ball's starting position to the center of the screen based on the dimensions of the screen determined by the current **BackBufferWidth** and **BackBufferHeight** that was obtained from the Graphics Device (the current resolution the game is running at).

-Last, change the Draw method to draw the ball at the correct position.
+Lastly, change the Draw method to draw the ball at the correct position.
 Find the **Draw** method and update the **spriteBatch.Draw** call to:

 ```csharp
 _spriteBatch.Draw(ballTexture, ballPosition, Color.White);